 - Overlaying weather pattern data against insured assets such as buildings to improve risk analysis; and

 - Identifying the number of accidents, insurance claims or crimes by geospatial location improving the understanding of risk

-In addition, information derived can be used to augment their data warehouse/BI investments e.g. analysing the churn by reasons derived from within the CRM call information held in a large text field.
+In addition, information derived can be used to augment their data warehouse/BI investments e.g. analyzing the churn by reasons derived from within the CRM call information held in a large text field.